What Do Carpet Installer Do?

 - Commercial Carpet Installer

-In the United States, there were 40,400 jobs for Carpet Installer in 2016.
+There were about 40,400 jobs for Carpet Installer in 2016 (in the United States).
 New jobs are being produced at a rate of 9.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Carpet Installer by 2026.
-The BLS estimates 3,900 yearly job openings in this field.
+There will be an estimated 3,900 positions for Carpet Installer per year.

 The states with the most job growth for Carpet Installer are Utah, Florida, and Arizona.
 Watch out if you plan on working in Vermont, New Mexico, or Alaska.
 These states have the worst job growth for this type of profession.